pingcap/docs/tikv-configuration-file.md

 ### `consistency-check-method`

-+ The method for consistency check
++ Specifies the method of data consistency check
-+ For the consistency check of MVCC data, set `"mvcc"`; for the consistency check of raw data, set `"raw"`.
++ For the consistency check of MVCC data, set the value to `"mvcc"`.
+For the consistency check of raw data, set the value to `"raw"`.
 + Default value: `"mvcc"`

 ## coprocessor-v2

 ### `coprocessor-plugin-directory`

-+ THe path of the directory where compiled coprocessor plugins are located.
++ The path of the directory where compiled coprocessor plugins are located.
 Plugins in this directory are automatically loaded by TiKV.
 + If this configuration item is not set, the coprocessor plugin is disabled.
 + Default value: `"./coprocessors"`